yzprofile/ngx_http_dyups_module/README.md

 Other code means you should modify your commands and call the interface again.

-`ATTENEION`: You also need a `third-party` to generate the new config and dump it to Nginx'conf directory.
+`ATTENTION`: You also need a `third-party` to generate the new config and dump it to Nginx'conf directory.

 ### Sample